 - Find the company website.
 Many untrustworthy companies don’t even have websites, only Facebook Fan Pages – a huge red flag that this is not a real company.

 - Briefly read over the site – you can get a good sense of their credibility even by simply doing this.
 Don’t only look at the about us page but check out their blog and resource centers.
 Do they blog about joint health issues?
 Do they have helpful educational resources for you as a pet owner?

 - See if you can find an address or a phone number with which you can speak to a live person.
 The vast majority of illegitimate companies never want you to find them or contact them, because they are not real companies, with real employees.

 - Call the company and ask the following questions:

 - How long have they been in business?

 - What is their background in animal nutrition?

 - Where do they source their raw materials from?

 The Quick Take Away

-When TopDog Health develops any new product, I personally put my time and effort into making sure it is the best it can be.
-For example, GlycanAid HA was formulated after I obsrved time and time again that the joint supplements on the market were not working for my rehabilitation clients and senior dogs.
-Than I created the formula for our dog joint supplement Flexerna through meticulous testing and sourced the highest-quality ingredients I could find, including the omega-3 powerhouse called the green lipped mussel, found in New Zealand in some of the purest waters of the world.
-You can learn more about Flexerna and the green lipped mussel here.
+When TopDog Health develops any new product, I put my time and effort into making sure it is the best it can be.
+For example, GlycanAid HA was formulated after I observed time and time again that the joint supplements on the market were not working for my rehabilitation clients and senior dogs.
+Then I created the formula for our dog joint supplement Flexerna through meticulous testing and sourced the highest-quality ingredients I could find, including the omega-3 powerhouse called the green-lipped mussel, found in New Zealand in some of the purest waters of the world.
+You can learn more about Flexerna and the green-lipped mussel here.